Questions regarding this policy statement should be directed to your agency’s appropriation control officer.

 For institutions whose group insurance benefits are paid by ERS, total GR expenditures should be extracted from the institutions’ payroll systems and should equal the current year totals on the ERS Payroll-Related Cost Report for Active employees plus any amounts reported for retiree contributions* in the current year for ERS Payroll-related Cost Reports.
 Total group insurance expenditures from GR-D funds should equal total expenditures reported by your institution for the reporting period under COBJ 7041, Appropriated Fund 02XX.

-*Note: These amounts must also be separately disclosed in the box below Section II.b.
-The total retiree contributions should equal to the ERS Payroll-Related Cost Report for the applicable reporting period.
+*Note: The amounts reported as retiree contributions must also be separately disclosed in the box below Section II.b.
+The total retiree contributions should equal to the ERS Payroll-Related Cost Report for the current year.

 Benefits Calculation for Actual Retirement (II.c):